divarvel/servant-hoist/slides.md

 ```

 <details role="note">
-In our case, we'll need the base url (to construct absolute URLs)
+In our case, we'll need the base URL (to construct absolute URLs)
 and access to the DB pool
 </details>